Liquid anomalies and Fragility of Supercooled Antimony

 In PCMs $T_g$ should be higher than ambient temperature to ensure the long-term retention of the amorphous state.
 The fragility $m$ is relevant for PCM design, in that a high value of $m$ ensures pronounced atomic mobility upon moderate heating above $T_g$ \cite{zhang_how_2014}.
 Indeed, high values of $m$ have been reported for Ge$_2$Sb$_2$Te$_5$ ($m\sim90$) \cite{orava_fragility_2012} and GeTe ($m\sim100\div130$) \cite{sosso_breakdown_2012, chen_unraveling_2017, chen_atomistic_2024}.
 However, determining the fragility of PCMs experimentally is challenging owing to the fast crystallization from the supercooled phase.
 To our knowledge, no experimental data on the fragility of Sb near the glass transition are available in the literature.

 The computational cost of ab initio molecular dynamics (MD) based on Density Functional Theory (DFT) is very high, thereby imposing strong finite-size and -time effects that hinder access to the metastable liquid regime at low temperature.

 In recent years, these limitations have been overcome through the development of machine-learned (ML) interaction potentials trained on ab-initio datasets (AIMLP), which enable accurate simulations of systems containing thousands of atoms over tens of nanoseconds.
 AIMLPs have been successfully employed to explore complex phenomena such as the liquid–liquid critical point in water \cite{gartner_signatures_2020, gartner_liquid-liquid_2022, sciortino_constraints_2025}, and to study crystal growth and dynamical properties of PCMs \cite{sosso_harnessing_2019, zhou_device-scale_2023, baratella_ge-rich_2025, chen_atomistic_2024, abou_el_kheir_million-atom_2025}, including Sb \cite{holle_thesis_2024}.

-In this work, we perform molecular dynamics simulations using an AIMLP based on neural networks presented in Ref. \cite{dragoni_mechanism_2021} to investigate the liquid, amorphous, and crystalline phases of Sb across a range of temperatures and pressures.
-This approach enables us to probe its supercooled dynamics, structural and thermodynamic anomalies, and phase-change behavior with near-quantum-mechanical accuracy.
+In this work, we perform molecular dynamics simulations using an AIMLP based on neural networks presented in Ref. \cite{dragoni_mechanism_2021}, which we also extend by including a previously unreported A17 crystal structure in the training dataset.
+We investigate the liquid, amorphous, and crystalline phases of Sb across a range of temperatures and pressures.
+This approach enables us to probe its supercooled dynamics, and structural and thermodynamic anomalies with near-quantum-mechanical accuracy.
 We are able to artificially stabilize the supercooled liquid phase of Sb by applying negative pressure, thereby accessing a regime that is normally obscured by rapid crystallization.
-In this regime, we identify a previously unreported A17 structure In the liquid phase, we observe water-like anomalies that hint at a possible liquid–liquid transition (LLT).
-These anomalies are accompanied by the emergence of transient A17-like local structures, revealed by a newly introduced octahedral order parameter.
+In this regime, we identify the A17 structure.
+In the liquid phase, we observe water-like anomalies that hint at a possible liquid–liquid transition (LLT).
+These anomalies are accompanied by the emergence of transient A17-like local structures, revealed by bond-orientational order parameters.
 These structural motifs reflect an intrinsic ordering tendency of the liquid rather than the formation of crystalline precursors.